jpwenzel/WindowSizy/README.md

 # WindowSizy
-Webextension for resizing a browser (e.g. Firefox) window
+This is a Webextension for resizing a browser window.

+# Credits
+Thomas Kraebihl, Jean Pierre Wenzel